Meta Learning of Interface Conditions for Multi-Domain Physics-Informed Neural Networks: Preliminary Study of the Interface Conditions

 \section{Preliminary Study of the Interface Conditions}

 We conducted a preliminary study on a 2D Poisson equation $u_{xx} + u_{yy} = 1$ with the solution shown in Figure \ref{fig:poiss-sol}. \cmt{

 }

 Given this PDE problem, we compared three types of boundary and collocation point sampling methods: random, grid, and Poisson disc sampling, as shown in Figure \ref{fig:poisson-supp-sample}.
 The comparison was done between a standard PINN and XPINN, where the number of collocation points in each XPINN subdomain is the same as the total number of collocation points used by the PINN. \cmt{ therefore more points are used in training the decomposition.} We trained the two models with the boundary loss term weight $\lambda_b$ set to 1 and 20.
 We also varied the interface loss term weight $\lambda_I$ from \{1, 20\}.
 The interface loss term is computed from \eqref{eq:interface-uavg} and \eqref{eq:interface-rc}.
 Table \ref{tb:sample} shows the $L_2$ relative error averaged over 10 runs to minimize the variance in network initialization and optimization.
 We can see that the XPINN performance is relevantly less variant to differences in sampling and weights, but for PINNs these differences result in order of magnitude changes in error.
 For this reason, we have conducted all the evaluations fairly by using random sampling and larger boundary weights for PINN's which was the best overall setting.
 We also make the insight that random sampling allows a PINN to see higher frequencies according to the Nyquist-Shannon sampling theorem which may be the reason for increased performance over the other sampling methods.
-But the XPINN has the additional complexity of subdomains and interface conditions which may dominate the training resulting and give less varying performance across all the sampling methods.
+The XPINN includes an additional complexity of subdomains and interface conditions which may dominate the training, resulting in less variance as a function of collocation points.